eurozulu/textnumbers/README.md

 The value specifies a boundary.
 If the digit being formatted is equal or above that boundary, and
 the digits following it are below that boundary, the seperator is inserted.
-e.g. If formatting the number '1234', when formatting the 1000 part, no seperator is triggered as the following number (200) is also above the boundary.
+e.g. If formatting the number '1234', when formatting the 1000 part, no seperator is triggered as the following digits (234) is also above the boundary.
-When formatting the 200, the seperator is triggered as the following digits, '34' are below the boundary. the `two hundred` will be tagged with the seperator `and`, before the '23' is formatted.
+When formatting the 200, the seperator is triggered as the following digits (34) are below the boundary. the `two hundred` will be tagged with the seperator `and`, before the '23' is formatted.
 When formatting the 20 and 3, the seperator is no longer triggered as both are below the boundary.

 The reverse flag is used with languages which reverse the order of certain digits when spoken.
-e.g. 23 in Dutch = drie en twintig  (3 and twenty)
+e.g. 23 in Dutch = drie-en-twintig  (three and twenty)
 > `{"value":10, "name": "en", "reverse":  true}`

 When a reverse seperator is triggered, the current digits being formatted are reversed with the